weirdgloop/weirdgloop.org/README.md

 Commits pushed to the `master` branch are deployed using GitHub Pages, available at https://weirdgloop.org.

+### How to run locally

+1. Install Jekyll and its prerequisites ([see here](https://jekyllrb.com/docs/installation/))
+2. Run `bundle install` to install dependencies
+3. Run `bundle exec jekyll serve` to run the site locally

 ## License
 This repo uses GNU GPLv3, see [this file](LICENSE).